Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_apis.rst

 .. attention::

-   The APIs described here doesn't necessarily reflect the current code implementation, as this section of the document was written for DVB version 1, while the code reflects DVB version 3 implementation.
+   The APIs described here doesn't necessarily reflect the woke current code implementation, as this section of the woke document was written for DVB version 1, while the woke code reflects DVB version 3 implementation.